Physical-chemical process

 Advantages and disadvantages

-The physico-chemical water treatment technique has both advantages and disadvantages.
+The physico-chemical water treatment technique has advantages but also disadvantages.

 Advantages :